 - The skill level of the adults must be higher than the difficulty of the intended activity. - The instructor or guide must be able to effectively communicate commands and instructions. - The instructor or guide needs to review site-specific emergency techniques.
-For example, when paddling in shallow water, the instructor should remind girls how to fall from their boards. - The lead instructor or guide needs to have firsthand knowledge of the hazards and conditions of the location being used. - At least one adult instructor or guide should be currently certified by the American Canoe Association, the American Red Cross, or other sponsoring organization approved by your council.
+For example, when paddling in shallow water, the instructor should remind girls how to fall from their boards. - The lead instructor or guide needs to have firsthand knowledge of the hazards and conditions of the location being used. - At least one adult instructor or guide should be currently certified by the American Canoe Association, completes Girl Scouts small craft safety training certification, or other sponsoring organization approved by your council.
 Certifications must be appropriate for the activity.